sebsebmc/starlink-coverage/README.md

 so our temporal resolution needs to be a minute if not faster if we want accurate results.

 ## S2 based approach
+The original implementation has lots of gross properties and requires dealing with many projections.
+So I tried using a new approach that used ~ equal area tesselated grids.
+The one I knew about was S2 so I tried that first.
 ```
 for each time step:
     for each sat: